 - Oil – To drizzle over the veggies before roasting.
 You can use olive oil or avocado oil.

 - Spices – To season the roasted vegetables.
 This recipe uses cumin, dried oregano, salt and cayenne pepper.
+You can substitute the cayenne pepper with chili powder, if desired.

 - Black beans – Canned black beans should be rinsed and drained.